MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Once TenantLockdown CSPs’ RequireNetworkInOOBE node is set to true on HoloLens 2, following operations are disallowed in OOBE:
 - Creating local user using runtime provisioning
-- Performing AAD join operation via runtime provisioning
+- Performing Azure AD join operation via runtime provisioning
 - Selecting who owns the device in OOBE experience

 #### How to set this using Intune?